Northern Michigan Wildcats men's ice hockey: Early history

 Under the Direction of NMU's president, John X. Jamrich, the initial ice hockey program was originally initiated by Seniors Gregory Hyde and Christopher Nolan in 1974.
 The NMU men's ice hockey program began in 1976, competing as an independent NCAA Division I team and probationary member of Central Collegiate Hockey Association (CCHA) for the 1976–77 season.
 During that season NMU competed against CCHA teams but did not count for league standings.
 Northern Michigan became a full member of the CCHA the following season.

 In the first two season as a full member of the CCHA Northern Michigan finished with back-to-back 19 win seasons before a historic season in program history in 1979–80.
 During the 1979–80 season the team won its first CCHA regular season championship and CCHA Playoff tournament championship.
 The Wildcats advanced to their first ever NCAA tournament appearance and won their first game 4–3 against Minnesota.
 NMU advanced to the National Championship game with a semifinal win over Cornell 5–4.
 Northern Michigan finished as the runner-up to North Dakota.
 In addition to the tournament being the first tournament and National Championship appearance for Northern Michigan, it was also the highest NCAA tournament finish for a CCHA team.
 NMU head coach Rick Comley became the first CCHA coach to receive the Spencer Penrose Award given to the NCAA Division I Men's Hockey Coach of the Year.

 The success of the 1979–80 season continued for the 1980–81 season.
 The Wildcats again won the CCHA regular season and playoff championships and advanced to the NCAA tournament.
-The Wildcats won the quarterfinal game against Cornell 10–7 but fell to Wisconsin 5–1.
+The Wildcats won the quarterfinal game against Cornell 10–7 but fell in the semifinal to Wisconsin 5–1.